 To be able to do better year on year, it is important that you review your approach periodically, identify what is working and what isn’t, and take corrective measures to eliminate the latter.
 Apart from hiring supply chain managers, establish a review council comprising senior management from various factions of your business as well.
 This will give you a clear picture of the obstacles that different departments are facing, as well as the macro picture, ensuring that you’re doing what’s best for everyone.

 Running a sustainable, green business is more important now than ever before.
 So, it is important that your supply chain not only makes your business more profitable, but also keeps your carbon footprint to a minimum.
 Apart from doing business responsibly, this approach will also increase your appeal to customers who are evaluating their environmental impact.
-If your operations are already as environmentally friendly as possible, look into measures and programmes that you can put into place to counter the damage to the environment in general.
+If your operations are already as environmentally friendly as possible, look into measures and programme that you can put into place to counter the damage to the environment in general.

 As integral as supply chain management is to your business, there’s no denying that working on these practices and strategies is expensive.
 Whether it is purchasing supply chain management software, hiring a supply chain manager or even doing a crash course in the subject to improve your knowledge as a businessperson, having sufficient funds is imperative.

 Instead of depleting your cash reserves or stalling important supply chain activities, look into borrowing supply chain finance.
 Bajaj Finserv offers unsecured Supply Chain Finance that helps you borrow up to Rs.30 lakh by submitting two documents and get approval in just 24 hours.
 What’s more, you can avail the funds on a Flexi Loan basis and save up to 45% on EMIs.
 You can also avail instant finance with pre-approved offers on Supply Chain Finance.
 Simply share a few details and get money in bank in1-step verification.
 Discover your pre-approved offer here.